Skip to main content

 SkillSelect EOI: Expression of Interest (SkillSelect)

-It is a preliminary step in the visa application process, requiring an invitation to apply for a skilled visa.
+It is a preliminary step before being invited to apply for a skilled visa.

 • SKILLED-INDEPENDENT-189: Skilled Independent Visa (subclass 189)